Effect of pressure on the anomalous response functions of a confined water monolayer at low temperature: Introduction

-Because of their in physics, chemistry and biology, the anomalies of water are objects of intense research~\cite{Debenedetti-JPCM03,Angell-Sci08}.
-One of water's anomalies is its large isobaric specific heat $C_P$, that \emph{increases} upon cooling below $35^\circ$C~\cite{franks}.
+Because of their relevance to physics, chemistry, and biology, the anomalies of water have attracted intense interest \cite{Debenedetti-JPCM03,Angell-Sci08,Ball2011,BIF2012}.
+One of water's anomalies is its large isobaric specific heat $C_P$, which \emph{increases} upon cooling below $35^\circ$C \cite{Franks}.
+Two other response functions, the isothermal compressibility $K_T$, and the isobaric thermal expansivity $\alpha_P$ also increase in magnitude upon cooling for a wide range of temperature $T$.
+This increase is rapid in the supercooled region, with a possible divergence between $T \approx -48^\circ$C \cite{Angell-divergence} and $T \approx -51^\circ$C \cite{Tombari1999}.
+However, experimental data for the bulk liquid state are only available down to $T_{\rm H} \approx -41^\circ$C, due to homogeneous nucleation of ice.

+Several different thermodynamic scenarios have been proposed to explain the behavior of the response functions: